Admin Setup Guide ← All Guides

 Admin Setup Guide

-For Alyssa — GCP configuration, IAM, onboarding marketers, and ongoing ops.
+For the admin — GCP configuration, IAM, onboarding marketers, ongoing ops, and data source ingestion.

 Executive Summary